noamarko/Finals-Project-Chatbot/README.md

 `npm start`
 Open terminal in the server folder and run:
 `python3 app.py` if it doesn't work then try: `python app.py`

+**NOTE:** There are several locations that are paths to specific folders, in order to run the program - change the paths to your own directory
+The locations are in chat_model.py and load_model_and_predict.py